 Bitcoin, Financial Disruption and the Modern CFO

-FinTech, Bitcoin, Blockchain, ICO, Mobile transfers — it seems like everyday there is a freshly minted technology on the market.
-It can prove difficult to keep up.
-To get some answers, we turned to our very own VP Finance, David.
+FinTech, Bitcoin, Blockchain, ICO, Mobile transfers — it seems like everyday there is new technology on the market.
+It can be difficult to keep up.
+To get some guidance, we turned to our very own VP Finance, David Sussely.
 We wanted to know how WalkMe is keeping up with FinTech trends — and better yet — paving the way for an even brighter financial future.

 WalkMe: Tell us a bit about yourself and your role at WalkMe.